 The immature Northern Goshawk above stayed around the tip of Whitefish Point for hours on a day with strong south winds in early May.
 It was obviously a successful hunter.
 Look at that bulging crop!

-When Kestrels arrive in the EUP, usually in April (some in early April when nights can be very cold), they will sometimes hunt the bushy ditches bordering inland farmer’s fields, especially on colder mornings.
+When Kestrels arrive in the EUP, usually in April (some in early April when nights can be very cold), they will sometimes hunt the bushy ditches bordering inland farmer’s fields, especially on coldest mornings.
 They are a small falcon and lose more heat (and energy) than larger Hawks on a cold night, so they are more pressed to make a successful kill.
-There are often migrating sparrows in those bushes, which are certainly on the menu.
+There are often cold, slow moving migrating sparrows in those bushes, and they are certainly on the menu.

 Male Kestrel hover hunting over ditch bushes

-Broad-winged Hawks do not target songbirds often but in the spring and again in late summer, at times when migrant songbird flocks are abundant and very active in the morning, I often find this hawk perched at a forest edge, as if mesmerized by all of the surrounding activity.
+Broad-winged Hawks do not target songbirds often but in the spring and again in late summer, at times when migrant songbird flocks are abundant and very active in the morning, I often find a Broad-winged Hawk perched at a forest edge, as if mesmerized by all of the surrounding activity.

 This Broad-winged Hawk allowed a close approach with my van as it concentrated on migrant sparrows in the grasses below.

 In the last half of August and the beginning of September, the forests along the north shore of Lake Huron can be full of warbler flocks migrating south for the winter.
 The best days, with many flocks, are after cold nights with north winds.
 The warblers which migrate through in August typically avoid the many hawks that will eventually target them.
 At that time the hawks are usually in the last stages of assuring the independence of their broods.
 After that, the warblers are confronted with constant attack and their behavior changes drastically, and they vocalize softer and less often.
-Two species, Sharp-shinned Hawks and Merlin Falcons are especially numerous along the northern Lake Huron shoreline, and especially on peninsulas that trap the migrant flocks as they try to head south and find nothing but water, which they are reluctant to cross.
-Often these migrant flocks will move into the peninsula during the day, be subject to many attacks, and then move back northward to escape the peninsula.
+Two species, Sharp-shinned Hawks and Merlin Falcons are especially numerous along the northern Lake Huron shoreline, and especially on peninsulas that trap the migrant songbird flocks as they try to head south and find nothing but water, which they are reluctant to cross.
+Often these migrant flocks, comprised of mostly warblers, will move south into the peninsula during a day with north winds, be subject to many attacks, and then move back northward to escape the peninsula.

 The adult female Black-throated Green Warbler above was photographed in late August at a time when she could be much less wary as compared to September.
 A glance upward to identify any potential predatory bird can still be life-saving.
 A Merlin or Sharp-shinned Hawk that was a failed breeder (and have no brood to educate) could be around.

-The north shore of Lake Huron in the EUP has an extensive pristine marsh habitat that holds nesting American Bitterns during the breeding season and offers migrating bitterns excellent stopover habitat.
+The north shore of Lake Huron in the EUP (when water is low enough) has extensive pristine marsh habitat that holds nesting American Bitterns during the breeding season and offers migrating Bitterns excellent stopover habitat.
 Those that migrate south in the early fall experience many hawks migrating overhead on some north wind days.
 Migrating Northern Harriers will often stop for a day or more to hunt a marsh from a few feet above the vegetation.

 In September the American Bittern above glanced up from a grassy section of a marsh along the northern Lake Huron shore.
 A Harrier passed by but was no threat.
 The bittern was too big to handle.
-But if a Bald Eagle, Northern Goshawk, or Red-tailed Hawk was overhead the threat was very real.
+But if a Bald Eagle, Northern Goshawk, or Red-tailed Hawk was overhead the threat would have been very real.
 Any of them could have been around at that time.

 The adult female Northern Harrier above dove on a lone sparrow in marsh grasses which was busy feeding on mature grass seeds.
 The sparrow evaded capture.
 Harriers are often unsuccessful in their capture attempts but have a greater chance when attacking a lone individual.